Landslide vote overturns Irish abortion ban

 - Timeline: Ireland and abortion

-- Live coverage: Referendum results
+- Referendum results

-Reacting to early indications of the result, the taoiseach (prime minister) who campaigned in favour of liberalisation, said: "What we've seen is the culmination of a quiet revolution that's been taking place in Ireland over the past 20 years."
+Reacting to the result, the taoiseach (prime minister) Leo Varadkar, who campaigned in favour of liberalisation, said it was "a historic day for Ireland," and that a "quiet revolution" had taken place.

-Leo Varadkar added that Irish voters "trust and respect women to make the right choices and decisions about their own healthcare".
+Mr Varadkar told crowds at Dublin Castle the result showed the Irish public "trust and respect women to make their own decision and choices."

+He added: "It's also a day when we say no more.
+No more to doctors telling their patients there's nothing can be done for them in their own country, no more lonely journeys across the Irish Sea, no more stigma as the veil of secrecy is lifted and no more isolation as the burden of shame is gone."

+He said that some had voted yes with "pride", but many had voted yes with "sorrowful acceptance and heavy hearts".

 Mr Varadkar said he hoped to have a new abortion law enacted by the end of this year.